otinomz/Find-catie/README.md

-#To learn the fundamentals of Next Js, I decided to build a simple web application to find catie
+#To learn the fundamentals of Next Js, I decided to build a simple web application to find cats